containers/podman/docs/podman-run.1.md

 Publish all exposed ports to random ports on the host interfaces.
 The default is *false*.

 When set to true publish all exposed ports to the host interfaces.
 The default is false.
-If the operator uses -P (or -p) then podman will make the exposed port accessible on the host and the ports will be available to any client that can reach the host.
+If the operator uses -P (or -p) then Podman will make the exposed port accessible on the host and the ports will be available to any client that can reach the host.

-When using -P, podman will bind any exposed port to a random port on the host within an *ephemeral port range* defined by `/proc/sys/net/ipv4/ip_local_port_range`.
+When using -P, Podman will bind any exposed port to a random port on the host within an *ephemeral port range* defined by `/proc/sys/net/ipv4/ip_local_port_range`.
 To find the mapping between the host ports and the exposed ports, use `podman port`.